knpuniversity/symfony4/sfcasts/uploads/mime-type-validation.md

 to an array.

 ***TIP
-To allow files that are 5 mb large, you'll probably need to tweak the `upload_max_filesize` setting in your php.ini file.
+To allow files larger than 2MB, you'll probably need to tweak the `upload_max_filesize` setting in your `php.ini` file.
 Then, don't forget to restart your web server!
 ***

 [[[ code('4ae6709cbc') ]]]